Ex-CEOs at Brazil's Americanas did not make proper accounting disclosures - regulator

 Rial declined to comment on the matter.

-(Reporting by Andre Romani; Writing by Carolina Pulice; Editing by Jamie Freed)
+(Reporting by Andre Romani; Additional reporting by Carolina Pulice; Editing by Jamie Freed)

 ((Carolina.Pulice@thomsonreuters.com;))